Trojan Horse effect

-The effect generally refers to substance that facilitate the diffusion of other compounds.
-An example of this concept is observed with microplastics which act as carriers of organic compounds to new sites in the environment via sorption and desorption.
+The Trojan Horse effect is a phenomenon of substances that act as carriers for other compounds, facilitating their transport.
+An example of this is observed with microplastics that act as carriers of organic compounds to new sites in the environment via sorption and desorption.

-Medicine

-It is also utilized in the field of medicine, for example to allow for the administration of medicine across the blood–brain barrier via lipid nanoparticles.
-The Trojan Horse effect is utilized by some antibiotics.
-By having the active compound bound to a mimic compound of molecules which are desirable to the bacteria.
+An example in the field of medicine is the administration of medicine across the blood–brain barrier via lipid nanoparticles.
+The Trojan Horse effect is used by some antibiotics that have the active compound bound to a mimic molecules desirable to the bacteria.